‘Overwatch’ News: Fans Dig For More Clues As Blizzard Teases April 11 Announcement

 Could this Overwatch news be referring to a new character similar to Tracer but wields a Chrono-Accelerator and dual pistols?
 Or is it a new kind of event for the multiplayer game that would add more flavor to Blizzard’s brainchild?

-Despite posting the clip and maintaining it on Twitter, the mysterious Overwatch April 11 teaser may be prematurely released as IGN notes how the same 20-seconder was posted and removed in the game’s Facebook page as well.
+Despite posting the clip and maintaining it on Twitter, the mysterious Overwatch April 11 teaser may be prematurely released as IGN notes how the same 20-seconder was posted and removed on the game’s Facebook page as well.
 Either way, we may have to wait until the stated date before we find out what it’s all about.

 What do you think this cryptic teaser meant?
 Share with us your thoughts in the comments section below and stay tuned for more Overwatch news and updates.